 A few months ago, Auckland Council advertised a volunteer position to monitor the pair of New Zealand Dotterel nesting at Piha.
 Since I like shorebirds and I live a few minutes away from the beach, it would have been silly not to come forward.
 This is what happened after.

 As the population numbers increase, birds are starting to fly to new areas in search of new territories to live and breed.
 Last year was the first in many that a pair nested and successfully fledged a chick here in Piha, a coastal village in Auckland's west coast.
-To encourage the birds to keep coming to Piha, a couple of us were chosen to be trained to monitor and manage the birds during the season.
+To encourage the birds to keep coming to Piha, a couple of us were lucky enough to get training to monitor and manage the birds during the breeding season.

 The council's biodiversity team were kind enough to enroll us on a training course at Pukorokoro Shorebird Centre.
 This intensive course is aimed to anyone interested in NZ Dotterel management and in NZ shorebirds in general.
 This course has been going for several years and it's taught by John Dowding, the number one expert in NZ Dotterel here in New Zealand and probably the whole world.
 It was a fantastic experience and a great opportunity to meet people who do a similar work across the North Island.